NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    ```

    Please refer to [config doc](../configs.md) for details of RAPIDS Accelerator parameters.
+   Note: Please understand the meaning and risk of above parameters before enabling it.

 4. Run the function `explainPotentialGPUPlan` on the query DataFrame.